 Recall that in the Recurring Reception problem n nodes of a Sensor Network are activated, possibly at different times, the maximum number of neighbors of any node is bounded by some value k - 1 < n, and every active node must receive from all of its active neighboring nodes periodically forever.
-The nonactive nodes do not participate in the protocol.
+The non-active nodes do not participate in the protocol.
 We assume the choice of which are the active nodes and the schedule of activations to be adversarial.

-Theorem 6.
-Given a Sensor Network with n nodes, where the maximum number of nodes adjacent to any node is k - 1 < n, Primed Selection solves the Recurring Reception problem with delay in $O(kn \log n)$ and the message complexity per reception is k, which is optimal as shown in Theorem 4.
+Theorem 3.
+Given a Sensor Network with n nodes, where the maximum number of nodes adjacent to any node is k - 1 < n, Primed Selection solves the Recurring Reception problem with delay in $O(kn \log n)$ and the message complexity per reception is k, which is optimal as shown in Theorem 1.

 Proof.
 Consider any node u and the set of its adjacent nodes N(u).
 If u receives the transmissions of all its neighbors without collisions we are done.
-Otherwise, consider a pair of nodes $i, j \in N(u)$ that transmit -hence, collide at u- at time $t_c$ .
-Since p(i) and p(j) are coprimes, the next collision among them at u occurs at time $t_c + p(i)p(j)$ .
+Otherwise, consider a pair of nodes $i, j \in N(u)$ that transmit -hence, collide at u- at time t_c .
+Since p(i) and p(j) are coprimes, the next collision among them at u occurs at time $t_c + p(i)p(j)$.
 Since p(i)p(j) > p(i)k, j does not collide with i at u within the next kp(i) steps.
 Node i transmits at least k times within this interval.
-There are at most k - 2 other nodes adjacent to u that can collide with i at u only once in the interval $[t_c, t_c + kp(i)]$ .
+There are at most k - 2 other nodes adjacent to u that can collide with i at u, and of course u itself can collide with i at u.
+But, due to the same reason, they can collide with i at u only once in the interval $[t_c, t_c + kp(i)]$.
 Therefore, i transmits without collision at u at least once within this interval and the claimed delay follows.
 The transmission of every node is received by some neighboring node at least once every k transmissions.